seanox/xml-micro-exchange-php/manual/api-post.md

 The client defines the content type for the output with the output-tag and the method-attribute.
 The XPath is optional for this method and is used to limit and preselect the data.
+If the XPath addresses one or more attributes as preselection, then tags of the same name of these attributes are used, which contain the value of the attribute as content.
 The processing is strict and does not accept unnecessary spaces.

 ## Contents Overview